The Delicious Spoon

 Pretty in Pink Overnight Chia Pudding

 This Pretty in Pink Overnight Chia Pudding is a colourful twist on your traditional chia seed pudding.
-Given a pink colour by the beetroot powder, this pudding is a healthy and filling breakfast or snack!
+Given a pink colour by the beetroot powder, this pudding is a delicious and filling breakfast or snack!

 Better, yet it is another recipe that is best made ahead of time.
-If you have been following me for a bit you will know how much of a fan I am of meal prep and make-ahead breakfasts like these Peanut Butter Protein Pancakes or Strawberry Rhubarb Overnight Oats.
+If you have been following me for a bit you will know how much of a fan I am of meal prep and make-ahead breakfasts like these Peanut Butter Pancakes or Strawberry Rhubarb Overnight Oats.

 Ingredients & Substitutions You’ll Need